Updated: Jan 31, 2021

-Homoeopathy for Alopecia or Hair loss (Alopecia areata, Hair loss in patches)
+Homoeopathy for Alopecia or Hair loss

 It is common for a person to lose 50 to 100 hairs each day.
 Alopecia suggests an amount of hair loss greater than what is normally expected.
 It is primarily seen in younger, prepuberscent children and adult females.
 Alopecia areata is the term used when one or more oval or circular spots of hair loss occur on the scalp.

 Debilitating diseases: Weakness after debilitating diseases such as typhoid, malaria, hepatitis, jaundice mainly causes hair fall.

 Medical conditions: Diseases such as hypothyroidism, pcod, diabetes, vitiligo, lupus, rheumatoid arthritis, cancer, scratching hard patches of skin are also associated with thinning of hairs.